60 tips for travelling with pets

 It’s important to know the regulations for travelling abroad with your dog or cat.
 Essentially, the rules vary according to whether you’re travelling to a country within the European Union (EU), or a non-EU member country.

 If you are travelling to an EU country, or to Northern Ireland, you will need a microchip for your pet.
-You may have this in place, as here in the UK it’s already a legal requirement to microchip your dog.
+You may have this in place, as here in the UK it’s already a legal requirement to microchip your dog and cat.
 For cats, meanwhile, microchipping is not yet a legal requirement – but it is recommended by bodies including the British Veterinary Association, as we discussed elsewhere on our blog.

 Other requirements for travel to the EU or Northern Ireland include a valid rabies vaccination.
 This applies to cats as well as dogs, as cats are also susceptible to the disease.
-You can get a rabies vaccination from your vet: this will typically cost around £50, but your pet insurance policy may be able to help with the cost.
-Two key timings to mention here: your vet will require proof that your pet is at least 12 weeks old before administering the vaccine; and you will then have to wait 21 days after the vaccination before you can travel to the EU or Northern Ireland.
+You can get a rabies vaccination from your vet: this will typically cost around £50-£90, but your pet insurance policy may be able to help with the cost.
+Two key timings to mention here: your vet will require proof that your pet is at least 12 weeks old before administering the vaccine; and you will then have to wait until 21 days after the vaccination before you can travel to the EU or Northern Ireland.

 Staying with the EU and Northern Ireland, you’ll also need an animal health certificate or a valid pet passport for your destination country.
 Like the rabies vaccination above, you’ll need to ask your vet for an animal health certificate – and you’ll need to get this sorted in the 10 days before you travel.